 To answer "a," the executive must report publicly on the steps it has taken to address all audit findings.
 A "b" response applies if the executive reports publicly on the steps it has taken to address most, but not all, audit findings.
 A "c" response applies if the executive reports publicly on the steps it has taken to address only some audit findings.
 As long as the executive reports publicly on the steps it has taken to address audit finding, answer "a,""b," or "c" may be selected, even if the Audit Report is not made publicly available.
 A "d" response applies if the executive does not report at all on its steps to address audit findings.

-d.
-No, the executive does not report on steps it has taken to address audit findings.
+a.
+Yes, the executive reports publicly on what steps it has taken to address audit findings.